secure-vote/tokenvote/Docs/DataStructs.md

 #### `specHash`

-this is a 32 byte sha256 hash of the Ballot spec. users should be able to request the spec over IPFS by prepending 0x1220 (the multihash header for sha256) and using the `getBlock` api method.
+this is a 32 byte sha256 hash of the Ballot spec. by defualt, users should be able to request the spec over IPFS by prepending 0x1220 (the multihash header for sha256) and using the `getBlock` api method.
+(See `extraData` for exceptions).

 #### `extraData`